top of page

 Receding Gums: Real Root Causes You Might Be Missing

-Let’s talk about something people don’t like to mention, until it’s causing full-blown panic:
+Let’s talk about something people don’t like to mention until it’s causing full-blown panic: receding gums.

-Yup.
-That moment when your gum line starts tiptoeing away from your teeth like it’s trying to ghost your enamel.
+You know that moment when your gum line starts quietly tiptoeing away from your teeth, like it’s trying to ghost your enamel.

-And the first thing people usually ask is: “Am I brushing too hard?!”
+And the first thing most people ask is: “Am I brushing too hard?!”

-So let’s dig into the real causes of receding gums, and what to do about it (without switching to a toothbrush so soft it feels like you're brushing with a bunny).
+So let’s dig into what’s really going on, and what you can do about it (without switching to a toothbrush so soft it feels like you’re brushing with a bunny).

 What Is Gum Recession?